dwayne/elm-random-quote-machine/tutorial/step-02.md

 <link rel="stylesheet" href="assets/styles.css">
 ```

-**N.B.** *In the steps below, any CSS you have to add goes in
+**N.B.** *In the steps below, any CSS you have to add goes into
-`assets/styles.css` and any HTML edits to add classes to the elements goes in
+`assets/styles.css` and any HTML edits to add classes to the elements goes into
 `index.html`.*

 ## Style the body